Russia sanctions: How to punish Moscow over Ukraine threat? | DW | 18.01.2022

 Around the same time, rumors emerged that Washington may seek the so-called nuclear option of cutting off Russian banks from the SWIFT (Society for Worldwide Interbank Financial Telecommunications) payments system — a global network used by almost all financial institutions to wire sums of money to each other.

-The exclusion from SWIFT, which is responsible for 35 million daily transactions, moving some $5 trillion (€4.4 trillion) around the world, would cause significant disruption to the Russian economy, according to several financial analysts.
+Exclusion from SWIFT, which is responsible for 35 million daily transactions moving some $5 trillion (€4.4 trillion) around the world, would cause significant disruption to the Russian economy, according to several financial analysts.

-As well as making it more difficult for Russian banks to make and receive international payments, the measure would likely cause the ruble currency to weaken significantly.
+As well as making it more difficult for Russian banks to make and receive international payments, the measure would likely weaken the ruble currency significantly.
 Russia's energy giants would be particularly impacted.

 Although the measure was widely seen as effective in forcing Putin back from the brink of war, German business daily Handelsblatt on Monday cited German government sources as saying that the SWIFT exclusion is now off the table.

-Instead, the newspaper reported, Russian banks would be singled out for sanctions.
+Handelsblatt said that course of action was ruled out, as it would also destabilize global financial markets and promote the development of alternative payment systems that would not be subject to oversight by Western countries.

-Handelsblatt said the course of action was ruled out as it would also destabilize global financial markets and promote the development of alternative payment systems that would not be subject to oversight by Western countries.
+Instead, the newspaper reported, Russian banks could be singled out for sanctions.

 Russia and China have already developed their own alternatives to SWIFT, but they don't yet have the same global coverage.